Is Salary Transparency The Answer To Workplace Stress?

 Advertisement

-While making salaries public knowledge doesn’t necessarily make them even, it can alleviate the fear of not knowing what your coworker is making, not knowing what your earning potential in a position could be, and not knowing if you’re being paid fairly enough for the work you’re doing. “[Having public salaries] does alleviate stress around pay — especially when we get hired, there is a range and it cannot go above a certain amount,” Christina says.
-“Once you reach the top of your range, you can’t make anymore and need to move up and get a different role to make more money.”
+And while making salaries public knowledge doesn’t necessarily make them even, it can alleviate the fear of not knowing what your coworker is making, not knowing what your earning potential in a position could be, and not knowing if you’re being paid fairly enough for the work you’re doing.

-Dr. Rousseau says that this kind of public salary structure “creates a greater sense of fairness on the basis in which pay is granted, and also a greater sense of cooperation between labor and management.”
+Dr. Rousseau says that the public salary structure “creates a greater sense of fairness on the basis in which pay is granted, and also a greater sense of cooperation between labour and management.”
 While it’ll be hard to convince private companies to air out their workers' salaries, being open and honest with your coworkers, friends, and even strangers, is a step in the right direction towards pay equity.

 Walker, who is now a freelance travel journalist and special correspondent to the American South, acknowledges that it can be a very painful conversation when one finds out they’re being underpaid.
 “As this hopefully becomes more common, employers are going to have to address this,” she says.
 “Whether it's by being publicly shamed or by employees holding their feet to the fire, eventually, this is going to have to be addressed.”
 The match has been lit and the embers are being stoked; when it comes to salary transparency, a reckoning is coming.